Adevita1/machine_learning_titanic-survival-prediction/README.md

 Repository Name: titanic-survival-prediction
 Repository Description: 🚢🔍 Titanic Survival Prediction: Machine Learning Data Preprocessing Project.
 This project preprocesses the Titanic dataset to prepare it for machine learning models, aiming to predict passenger survival based on various features.
 I hope this project is useful and educational for everyone interested in data preprocessing and machine learning.
 Thank you for your attention! 🙌

+Project Details
+Titanic Survival Prediction
+This project uses Machine Learning techniques to predict the survival of Titanic passengers based on their characteristics.
+A logistic regression model is implemented and its accuracy is evaluated.

+Project Files
+train.csv: Training dataset containing information about the passengers and whether they survived. test.csv: Test dataset containing information about the passengers without the survival label. titanic_predictions.csv: Output file with survival predictions for the test dataset.
+Requirements
+Python 3.7+
+Pandas
+Scikit-learn (pip install pandas scikit-learn)